maybuzz/project-3-1819/README.md

 # Lifely

 ## Summary
-"Kandidaatvinden" interface with new feature, for lifely
+"Kandidaatvinden" interface with new feature, for Lifely

 ![chat](/img/final.png)